 We are now ready to present the Algorithm 1.
-As mentioned above, the algorithm follows the line of graph mining algorithms such as [15], starting from singleton patterns and incrementally expending them.
+As mentioned above, the algorithm follows the line of graph mining algorithms such as [13], starting from singleton patterns and incrementally expending them.
 While doing so it incorporates into the processing the two optimizations mentioned above, to ensure efficient processing in our particular setting.
-We note that several additional optimization techniques have been introduced in [24, 39], e.g. to minimize the used storage and search space.
+We note that several additional optimization techniques have been introduced in [22, 38], e.g. to minimize the used storage and search space.
 These are orthogonal to ours and thus, for simplicity of presentation, we follow below the basic scheme of the incremental pattern construction (to which these orthogonal optimizations can later be applied if desired).

 Initialization.
-Our initial entity set S contains the entities of input type t.
-First, we extract for the given window w edit actions performed on entities in S in time window w.
-We reduce the set of actions, eliminating redundant edits and computing the possible action abstractions (as explained in Section 3) and store them in $abstract_actions[w]$ and their corresponding realizations in $realization_table[w]$.
-This is performed using the function $reduced_and_abstract_actions(S, w)$ (line 1). patterns[w] stores only abstract actions (singleton patterns) whose source is the seed type t and their frequency in w exceeds the threshold (line 2).
-We explain below how the frequency is efficiently computed.
+Our initial entity set S contains the entities of the input type t.
+First, we extract for the given window w the edit actions performed on the entities in S in the time window w.
+We reduce the set of actions, eliminating redundant edits (as explained in Section 3), then compute the possible action abstractions (again as explained in Section 3) and store them in $abstract\actions[w]$ and their corresponding realizations in $realization\table[w]$ .
+This is performed using the function $reduced\and\abstract\actions(S, w)$ (line 1).

+We store in patterns[w] only the abstract actions (singleton patterns) whose source is the seed type t and their frequency in w exceeds the threshold (line 2).
+We will explain below how the frequency is efficiently computed.